TomTom Developer Portal

 Target Group

-Below is the 4 key insights extracted from the research.
+Below are four key insights extracted from the research.
 For more information, please check out the

-First-time visitors percieve current docs website as a ‘high-level glossary’ of product specifications for those who are already familiar with TomTom products.
-At this stage in their journey, they want to get a clearer sense of what the products are and how they fit together, rather than jumping straight into detailed “how-to” usage guidance.
+First-time visitors perceive current docs website as a high-level glossary of product specifications for those who are already familiar with TomTom products.
+At this stage in their journey, they want to get a clearer sense of what the products are and how they fit together, rather than jumping straight into detailed how-to usage guidance.

 Heavy use of industry-specific jargon further increases the difficulty for those who are not familiar with geolocation technologies.
 Users specifically noted the absence or low discoverability of resources such as starter guides, demos, and blog, which negatively impacts their ability to get oriented.